 It also happens to expose you to a wider audience.

 While there is no guarantee you’ll get selected just because you respond, that doesn’t mean you shouldn’t try anyways.

 After all, one good lead can make any marketing strategy worth your time.

 Normally, I don’t advise discounts as a way to bring in new business.

 However, sites like Groupon have a large user base.
 Used intelligently, it could expose you to a whole new market.

 Part of the benefit from these sites is the number of people who use them.

 The sites group them by location, too, so you can geotarget those local to you.

-Most of these sites require a huge discount to your product (like 50%).
+Most of these sites require a huge discount on your product (like 50%).
 You’re not going to grow with these sales alone.

 You have that blog going, right?